JobJPJoseph/GHOST-Game/README.md

     3: We need to implement a way to validate a player's input and return true or false.

     4: We need to get the player's input and return it.

+    5: We need to now focus on the Computer Player class.
+The class needs to be coded on ES5 syntax.
+This class will have two properties: name and record.
+Also Player class should also have this.

+    6: We need to assign the ComputerPlayer.prototype to the Board.prototype.

+    7: We now need to get the input of the Computer Player.